metabase/metabase/docs/administration-guide/08-configuration-settings.md

 The **report timezone** sets the default time zone for displaying times.
 The timezone is used when breaking out data by dates.

 _Setting the default timezone will not change the timezone of any data in your database_.
 If the underlying times in your database aren't assigned to a timezone, Metabase will use the report timezone as the default timezone.

-### Language Settings

-Metabase has been translated into a variety of languages, and this setting allows you to configure the language to be used for external Metabase communications, such as emails and pulses.
-There is not currently a setting to set the language in the Metabase interface for all of your users; instead, Metabase relies on each user's browser language to determine which language should be used, provided Metabase supports that translation.
-You can check [which languages Metabase currently supports](../faq/general/what-languages-can-be-used-with-metabase.md).

 ### Anonymous Tracking